Sea to Summit Aeros Review

 Ease of Use

-If you take long trips into the backcountry and long for some lightweight comfort, this pillow has good value, costing $43.
-For its small packed size and weight, it provides significantly more comfort than your dirty fleece jacket likely would.
+If you take long trips into the backcountry and yearn for some lightweight comfort, this pillow has good value.
+For its small packed size and weight, it provides way more comfort than your dirty fleece jacket.

-Overall, we were impressed with the Sea to Summit Aeros.
-For backpackers, using this pillow is a definite upgrade from a mound of clothes from your pack.
-Its packed size and light weight make it almost unnoticeable in your pack.
+Overall, we are impressed with the Sea to Summit Aeros.
+For backpackers, using this pillow is a definite upgrade from a mound of clothes from your pack or a climbing rope.
+Its packed size and low weight make it almost unnoticeable in your pack.
 However, what you will notice is a lack of neck discomfort/pain the following day.
-While we don't recommend this pillow for primarily car campers, we do strongly recommend it for backpackers, and even travelers, who want an actual pillow without the extra baggage will appreciate this one thoroughly.
+While it's not the best choice for primarily car campers, backpackers and even travelers who want an actual pillow without the extra baggage will appreciate this one thoroughly.